 As of our latest update to this review, WX Brands owns more than 10 brands including wineries and tasting rooms and exclusively works with nearly 50 other unique brands – many of whom are international.
 Some of the following we are familiar with and highlight include:

-For more information, to purchase wines or to join their mailing list to stay posted regarding winery updates, visit: www.breadandbutterwines.com
+For more information, to purchase wines, to schedule a tasting or to join one of three tiers in their wine club (4, 6 or 12 bottle shipments) and to stay posted regarding winery updates, visit: www.breadandbutterwines.com And when referencing Bread & Butter on social media, use: #mybreadandbutter.

 Jamieson Ranch Vineyards